-Nintendo's ongoing dominance of portable gaming has had a curious genesis.
-The original Gameboy and GameBoy Color had a brick-like, toyish quality which made it look natural only in the hands of children.
-The follow-up Gameboy Advance was slightly more attractive, but no more mature, and it was cursed with a screen so poor people took to soldering in cathode lights to make it usable (honestly).
+First up, the original Gameboy and GameBoy Color had a brick-like, toy-ish quality that made it look natural only in the hands of children.
+The follow-up Gameboy Advance was slightly more attractive, but no more mature.
+It was also cursed with a screen that was seriously lacking and some users took to soldering in cathode lights to make it usable (yep, that actually happened).

-Which made it all the more disappointing that the Nintendo DS, its latest handheld, had clearly suffered a lengthy entanglement with the ugly tree.
-It's a genuinely progressive piece of hardware, admittedly, but it's far more likely to draw laughter rather than lust in public.
+This made it all the more disappointing that the Nintendo DS, its latest handheld, had clearly suffered a lengthy entanglement with the ugly tree.
+Although it's a genuinely progressive piece of hardware, it's far more likely to draw laughter rather than lust when you use it in public.

 But where it has won out is in innovation.
 Its second screen is a PDA-style touchpad, immediately opening up a good half-dozen new ways to interface with games - drawing, rubbing, dragging, pushing, pulling, writing...

 The DS sports a second screen that became a staple feature of the DS family of devices, even if the hybrid Switch console has questioned how long that will last.